typesafehub/conductr-doc/src/main/play-doc/operation/Install.md

 sudo usermod -a -G docker conductr
 ```

-### Create the AMI
+### Create the ConductR Agent AMI

-With our packages installed we can create the ConductR machine image.
+With our packages installed we can create the ConductR Agent machine image.
 Image the host by selecting the running instance in the EC2 dashboard and using the Create Image option from the Actions menus.
 We are now done with the image host and it can be terminated.

 ### Bring up the cluster